Authorities begin identifying Michigan plane crash victims - NewsBreak

 Authorities begin identifying Michigan plane crash victims

-The victims of a deadly plane crash on Michigan’s Beaver Island include a real estate agent and a couple who were planning to open a winery and vineyard there.
+The four people who died in a plane crash on Michigan's Beaver Island included a real estate agent and a couple who were planning to open a winery and vineyard there, authorities said Sunday.

-The plane crashed Saturday afternoon west of Mackinaw City, killing four of five people on board.
+The plane crashed Saturday west of Mackinaw City, killing four of the five people on board.
 Lt.
-William Church of the Charlevoix County Sheriff’s Office has identified three of the deceased as Kate Leese and Adam Kendall of Beaver Island and Mike Perdue, a Gaylord real estate agent.
+William Church of the Charlevoix County Sheriff’s Office identified three of the deceased as Kate Leese and Adam Kendall of Beaver Island, and Mike Perdue of Gaylord.

-He says Perdue's 11-year-old daughter was injured in the crash.
-Leese and Kendall had moved to Beaver Island to open a winery.
-Authorities haven't identified the pilot, who was also killed.
+Authorities have not released the name of the pilot who was also killed.
+Perdue's 11-year-old daughter was seriously injured in the crash and remained hospitalized Sunday.

 Comments / 0